Production of Library Card

 Factor that makes one item (card, key tag or combination card with key tag) better than another.

 1. First and most important is the core stock.
 The finished product is only as good as the bond between the core stock and the lamination film.
-If you use paper as a core stock, moisture will wick into the edges and product will separate.
-If you use synthetic paper, you will solve your moisture problem but just because a core stock is synthetic does not mean it will bond strong enough to the lamination film to make the product last.
-Teslin is the brand name of synthetic material that bonds up to 10 times stronger than other synthetic material.
-Teslin is a synthetic material but because a material is call synthetic, does NOT make it Teslin.
+Using a paper product as a core stock, moisture will wick into the edges, and the product will separate.
+Using synthetic paper will solve your moisture problem, but just because a core stock is synthetic does not mean it will bond strong enough to the lamination film to make the product last.
+Teslin is the brand name of synthetic material that bonds up to 10 times stronger than other synthetic materials.
+Teslin is a synthetic material, but it does NOT make it Teslin because it is called synthetic.
 We are using Teslin and only Teslin as our core stock.

-2. Lamination film are not all the same.
-As noted below, a 10 mil film can be constructed different ways.
-The part of the product (card) that protects the core stock is the polyester.
-You need enough polyester to protect the core stock but also need enough adhesive to penetrate the core stock.
-Our 10 mil film is constructed of 4 mil of polyester and 6 mils adhesive, producing the correct balance.
-We give you twice the protection as a manufactured using 2 mils of polyester and 8 mils of adhesive.
+2. Lamination films are not all the same.
+As noted below, a ten-mill film can be constructed in different ways.
+Polyester is part of the product (card) that protects the core stock.
+You need enough polyester to protect the core stock and adhesive to penetrate the core stock.
+Our ten mil film is constructed of 4 mil polyester and six mil adhesive, producing the correct balance.
+We give you twice the protection as manufactured using two milliliters of polyester and eight milliliters of adhesive.
 All lamination film has orientation or curl.
-Our 4/6 lamination is mapped and match to eliminate the curl and make the card flat and the barcode read better.
+Our 4/6 lamination is mapped and matched to eliminate the curl, make the card flat, and make the barcode read better.
 As part of our standard construction, we put a matte finish on the back of the card to reduce light reflection on the barcode, making the barcode read the first time.
 The matte finish also serves as a signature area.

-3. Bonding process: The lamination stage or bonding process is where everything comes together to make the final product.
+3. Bonding process: In the lamination stage or bonding process, everything comes together to make the final product.
 Our inks are formulated to be printed on Teslin and bond to hot melt lamination.
-We laminate at speeds that allow the adhesive to melt and penetrate into the Teslin to form a strong physical and chemical bond.
+We laminate at speeds that allow the adhesive to melt and penetrate the Teslin to form a strong physical and chemical bond.

-Teslin substrate forms adhesive bonds as much as 10 times stronger than those of other substrates—requiring no edge seals to produce durable, secure products.
+Teslin substrate forms adhesive bonds as much as 10 times stronger than other substrates—requiring no edge seals to produce durable, secure products.

 Production of Teslin Library Card